Solver Tool in Excel (Table of Contents)

 - Y should be >= 25

-Step 1: Write a simple equation in excel sheet.
+Step 1: Write a simple equation in an excel sheet.

 I have mention X & Y as variables.
-As a dummy data, I have mentioned 1 for both X & Y variables.
-SUM function adds those two cell values and gives the sum.
+As dummy data, I have mentioned 1 for both X & Y variables.
+The SUM function adds those two cell values and gives the sum.

 Step 3: Once you click on Solver, it will open the below dialogue box.
 Here we need to set our objective, give many criteria’s and solve the problem.

-Step 4: In the Set Objective give a link to the cell that we want to change.
-In this example, the cell we want to change is the cell B3
+Step 4: In the Set Objective, give a link to the cell that we want to change.
+In this example, the cell we want to change is cell B3.

 Step 7: Now comes the criteria part.
-Remember our criteria’s initially we stated.
+Remember our criteria initially we stated.
 Click on ADD option in the Solver dialogue box.

 Our first criterion is X should be greater than equal to 30.

-Step 10: Similarly give criteria’s to second variable Y. For this variable criteria is it should be greater than equal to 25 and should be an integer. click on Add button.
+Step 10: Similarly, give criteria to the second variable, Y. For this variable, criteria are it should be greater than equal to 25 and should be an integer.
+Click on Add button.